usrdoc/docs/unix/C/TIL.md

 Some quirks

-TIL that `default:' in a switch can happen anywhere.
+TIL that 'default:' in a switch can happen anywhere.
 Not necessarily at the end.
 For example the below switch is perfectly legal.

 ```